 Here's a look at bargaining strategies an ace negotiator employs when shopping for an extended warranty.

 An extended warranty isn't all-encompassing.
 Many wear-and-tear parts — items that will eventually break or wear out — are not covered by most vehicle extended warranties.

 To complicate things even further, many extended warranties come in coverage tiers (silver, gold and platinum, for example), each with its own price and level of coverage.
 Take the time to read the fine print to determine what is and isn't covered.

 You must also determine who will front the cost for the repair bill.
 Are the repairs fully covered?
 Do you have to pay a small deductible?
 Or do you have to pay for the repairs up front and get reimbursed later?

 You also can add up how much you have spent on out-of-warranty repairs in the past and compare the total to the price of the warranty.
-For example, if you've paid $250 for repairs that occurred out of warranty, weigh that against the cost of the extended warranty.
+For example, if you've paid $500 for repairs that occurred out of warranty, weigh that against the cost of the extended warranty.

-Bonus Question: Do you really need it?
+5. Do you really need this warranty?

 Some F&I managers can make you feel that saying no to the extended warranty is like playing Russian roulette with your car.
 You never know when that costly repair might strike.
 But new cars are more reliable than ever.
 And the data seems to indicate that most people might not need an extended warranty.